Folareen/time-tracking-dashboard/README.md

 - Flexbox
 - CSS Grid
 - Mobile-first workflow
+- Async fetch of json file

 ### What I learned
 I learned how to write scss and compile it to css.
 It was a very interesting process.
-Also practiced more on my css grid skills
+Also practiced more on my css grid skills.

-### Continued development

-**Will work on switching between daily, weekly and monthly stats when i learn how to work with json file in js**
+Learned how to work with json file by fetching with using async/await function.

 ## Author